theoremlp/rules_multitool/readme.md

   - `file`: executable file within the archive
   - `sha256`: the sha256 of the downloaded pkg archive

-Save your lockfile and ensure the file is exported using `export_files` so that it's available to Bazel.

 ### Bazel Module Usage

 Once your lockfile is defined, load the ruleset in your MODULE.bazel and create a hub that refers to your lockfile: